If you grow your food, you know there’s nothing better than walking out your front door and plucking a juicy tomato right off the vine.

 And they’re right to do so.

 Think about the cost of a package of seeds compared to the price of three tomatoes, for example.

 But the savings don’t end there.

-Canning and freezing food that you’ve grown will save money when it comes to things like spaghetti sauce, jams, and plain ol’ canned (or frozen) veggies.
+Canning and freezing food you’ve grown will save money for things like spaghetti sauce, jams, and plain ol’ canned (or frozen) veggies.

-In truth, the financial benefits are enormous when it comes to growing your own food.
+In truth, the financial benefits of growing your own food are enormous.

 So if you’re willing to put the time in (cause canning isn’t quick), you can save a good amount of money on your grocery bill.